A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 4. You’re still paying for preventive care

 The ACA mandates that insurance plans pick up the tab for certain preventive care without imposing a deductible, copays, or coinsurance.
 This means you’re entitled to certain services – like immunizations and screening tests – at no cost.
 But that assumes you don’t have a grandfathered health plan.
-If your plan existed prior to the passing of the ACA in 2010, then it’s not required to adhere to the same preventive care coverage standards as newer plans.
+If your plan existed before the the ACA was enacted in 2010, then it’s not required to adhere to the same preventive care coverage standards as newer plans.
 But if you’re paying for those services as a result, you should see if a newer plan makes sense for you.

 And if you’re already considering switching from a grandfathered (or grandmothered) health plan to an ACA-compliant plan, it’s also worth checking to see if you might be eligible for premium subsidies (and possibly cost-sharing reductions) if you switch to a plan in the exchange.
 This is especially important to consider now that the American Rescue plan and Inflation Reduction Act have eliminated (through 2025) the income limit for subsidy eligibility.
 And the rules for determining income are fairly generous, since you get to subtract HSA contributions and pre-tax retirement account contributions.